lambduli/original-glask/README.md

   - check type contexts validity (read Haskell Report for that)
     - basic structure checking is done by the parser - add better error reporting in the future
   - transform the binding groups into `Implicit` or `Explicit` according the type annotations
+  - type synonym substitution
+    But I think it would be nice to collect kind constraints from non expanded synonyms and type annotations mentioning them for better error reporting maybe?
+    How to make sure that the error mentioning the synonym is found and reported before the error from the expanded type?
+    I don't think that is necessary now.

 - ## Error Reporting
   - propagate locations through the representations